varunshinde/RedhatCVEChecker/README.md

 ## Overview

-This Python script is designed to check whether Redhat CVEs which naming starts as RHSA-XXX-XXXX(Common Vulnerabilities and Exposures) have been fixed on a Red Hat system.
+This Python script is designed to check whether Redhat CVEs with naming starts as RHSA-XXX-XXXX(Common Vulnerabilities and Exposures) + package name have been fixed on a Red Hat system.
 It fetches CVEs from Red Hat Security Advisories (RHSA) and categorizes them based on their fix status.

 ## Features